bayesflow-org/awesome-amortized-inference/CONTRIBUTING.md

 If you have any questions or run into any issues, feel free to open an issue in the repository.
 We're here to help!

 Thank you for contributing and helping make this resource more useful for everyone!

+# Contributing to the Backend Code

+If you are interested in contributing to the backend code that generates the `README.md` file, you can find the code in the `.github/workflows/` directory.
+The generation of the `README.md` file is handled by a GitHub Action workflow, which in turn calls the Python backend.
+Please lint your code with `ruff` before submitting a pull request that involves Python code.